Your Shopping Cart is Empty

 If you think your home may have asbestos, don't panic!

-asbestos fiber.
+Usually it is best to leave asbestos material that is in good condition alone.
+Generally, material in good condition will not release asbestos fiber.
 There is no danger unless fibers are released and inhaled into the lungs.

 Do not cut, rip, or sand asbestos-containing materials.

 Leave undamaged materials alone and, to the extent possible, prevent them from being damaged, disturbed, or touched.
 Periodically inspect for damage or deterioration.
 Discard damaged or worn asbestos gloves, stove-top pads, or ironing board covers.
 Check with local health, environmental, or other appropriate officials to find out about proper handling and disposal procedures.